Ozone Generators and Safety

 Outdoor use of ozone for water sanitation should be perfectly fine because it is an open space and well-ventilated.

-If your chest freezer is located outside (patio, porch, under a pergola, etc.) then there is almost zero risk of having any kind of problem when you follow the safety steps.
+If your cold plunge is located outside (patio, porch, under a pergola, etc.) then there is almost zero risk of having any kind of problem when you follow the safety steps.
 Why almost?
 Very few things in life are 100%.
 And we have had exactly one person report that even when being used outdoors and run at night, ozone caused problems for him.

 The Risks of Ozone